melezhik/sparrow/README.md

 ## Checkpoints

 Checkpoint is configurable sparrow plugin.
 Some plugins does not require configuration and could be run as is, but many ones require some piece of input data.
-For example hostname of application being checked or supplimental parameters to adjust plugin logic.
+For example hostname of application being checked or supplemental parameters to adjust plugin logic.
 Thus, checkpoint is a container for:

 * plugin